‘I Couldn’t Stop Laughing’: A Surreal Week of Excuse-Making at the White House

 “The one thing that makes this week so much different is they’re actually trying to fight back.
 Typically, Trump would say something completely insane and they would just let the media cycle sit.
 At least they’re trying to fight back.
 They’re fighting back in the worst possible way, but like, you can see the effort.
 You know these guys are fucking idiots, but the effort is there.”

-The second former official added, “You have a lot of people who are just a bunch of small-timers and clowns, so when they fuck up a response, you almost cant blame them because you knew what you were getting, you know?
+The second former official added, “You have a lot of people who are just a bunch of small-timers and clowns, so when they fuck up a response, you almost can’t blame them because you knew what you were getting, you know?
 When you have people who suck at this and then they fuck up a response, you can’t really be angry.
 This is what you have.
 It’s like having a puppy that shits on the floor, you can’t get angry at the puppy.
 The puppy doesn’t know any better.”

 “I guess it’s like the puppy shat on the floor, and then they took the shit and they rubbed it all over the walls.”

-The Cabinet Room, where Trump was attempting to clear up one disaster, became the scene of a second disaster—or, really, a third disaster, if you count the clean up of Disaster 1 as Disaster 2.
+The Cabinet Room, where Trump was attempting to clear up one disaster, became the scene of a second disaster — or, really, a third disaster, if you count the cleanup of Disaster One as Disaster Two.
 While taking questions from reporters, he was asked by ABC’s Cecilia Vega if he believed Russia was still targeting the U.S. “No,” he said, placing his opinion in direct conflict with his own intelligence agencies again.

 Vega confirmed the president’s answer by asking the question again.
 “No?
 You don’t believe that to be the case?” she asked.
 “No,” he said.

-A few hours later, during the White House briefing, the press secretary said Trump had not, in fact, said that he doesn’t think Russia continues to target the U.S..
-According to Sarah Huckabee Sanders, Trump was actually saying “no” to answering more questions from the press.
-(After responding to Vega, Trump continued to answer questions from the press).
+A few hours later, during the White House briefing, the press secretary said Trump had not, in fact, said that he doesn’t think Russia continues to target the U.S. According to Sarah Huckabee Sanders, Trump was actually saying “no” to answering more questions from the press.
+(After responding to Vega, Trump continued to answer questions from the press.)
 On Twitter, Vega said the president “was looking directly at me when he spoke” and she believed “he heard me clearly.”

 Although it was a disaster scene, the scene in the Cabinet Room rendered the week’s first disaster scene in Helsinki old news, at least in terms of imagery.
 This, the first former White House official said, was intentional, and to the credit of Bill Shine, the former president of Fox News who recently joined the White House communications team.
-“My understanding is one of the things that he–I think smartly–pointed out was, We have to get the president back out there to get another image for the networks to play.
+“My understanding is one of the things that he — I think smartly — pointed out was, We have to get the president back out there to get another image for the networks to play.
 Right now, it’s an image of him standing beside Putin for 24 hours a day.
 Let’s get him back out there and get another visual for cable news to play.
 I think that was the idea behind the little Cabinet Room gathering, which I think is a smart point, and a benefit of having Bill at the table,” the former official said.
-(Shine did not respond to a request for comment).
+(Shine did not respond to a request for comment.)

-Still, the perfect distillation of the White House’s amped up war on reality this week came after a brief moment of darkness that day in the Cabinet Room, when the lights were turned off and then quickly turned back on.
+Still, the perfect distillation of the White House’s amped-up war on reality this week came after a brief moment of darkness that day in the Cabinet Room, when the lights were turned off and then quickly turned back on.
 Trump joked that it was the work of the intelligence agencies, but ABC News reported that they were accidentally turned off by John Kelly, the president’s chief of staff.

 Kellyanne Conway was asked about the incident by Fox News.
 She said, “Don’t believe what you see.
 We see things unsourced, thinly sourced, outsourced.
 There was an article yesterday we denied was true, ran yesterday, but doesn’t have a single White House or single administration source.
 A lot of folks on the outside think they know what is going on here.
 You know what is going on here: great economy, security across the world, tax cuts that are working.
 This is success, and no, but the president did make a joke about that.
 He said I have full faith in the intelligence community.
 The lights went off.
 They went back on.”